vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 From this time onward, my plan is to do this practice on alternate days instead of daily, so that on the other alternate days I can do practice of [vocal note holds](vocal-note-holds-with-history.md).

+## 2024-10-08 update

+My practice has mostly stayed the same as described in the 2024-05-16 update.
+However, my average duration of breath hold has now increased a bit.
+Whereas previously it was about 45 to 72 seconds, my range is now around 53 to 80 seconds.
+However, my "control pause" doesn't feel like it has improved much, still being in the 30-40 second range.
+It seems like most of the improvement seems to be from being better able to continue the breath hold after I don't feel like continuing it, rather than an increase in the control pause itself.
+This also seems to be true for intra-day and intra-hold variation: the holds where I feel like giving up early can often be longer than the holds where I don't feel like giving up until a bit later.
+Basically, it feels like the control pause and max-pause are not very tightly coupled.
+However, this is a bit hard to quantify, so my impression may be mistaken.